VictorAlvizo/VictorAlvizo/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=victoralvizo&label=Profile%20views&color=0e75b6&style=flat" alt="victoralvizo" /> </p>

 👨‍🎓 - I am a 20 year old student from Chicago working to get into the tech industry as a software developer.
 I started my journey creating scripts in Batch, then moving onto C for application development.
-Recently, I have been doing mobile application development.
+Recently, I have been focusing on full stack development.
 I spend my time experimenting with whatever I find interesting.

 - 🌱 I’m currently working on
   - **Completing a Bachlors in Computer Science at <a href="https://www.elmhurst.edu/">Elmhurst University</a>**
-  - **Android Development with Kotlin**
+  - **Learning Web Development**

 - 📫 Reach me at **victoralvizo3@gmail.com**